This low carb apple pie recipe is SO friggin good, it disappears almost immediately after being pulled out of the oven!

 It’s one of those low carb desserts that taste just as sweet and tart as the real deal!
 But here’s a secret… this low carb recipes made with squash or zucchini instead of apples!
 No one ever suspects it from the taste, though, because it’s just as mouthwatering and delicious!
 (Trust me, I’ve tested it on everyone I know).

-For a low carb Thanksgiving, look no further than my healthy recipes.
+For a low carb Thanksgiving, look no further than my low carb pie recipes.
 You’ll be floored by how a few simple swaps make a world of a difference in carbs, yet maintain the same amazing flavors!

 Grab your pie pan and let’s get baking!